 - Vocal coach

 - Arts administrator

-Special Admission Guidelines: In addition to UW-Eau Claire admission requirements, students enrolling as a music major or minor are required to successfully complete a departmental audition for instrument or voice prior to enrolling.
-Audition information and scheduling is available on the departmental website.
+In addition to UW-Eau Claire admission requirements, students enrolling as a music major or minor are required to successfully complete a departmental audition for instrument or voice prior to enrolling.
+Audition information and scheduling are available on the department website.

-Top classes for music - applied voice majors
+What classes do music - applied voice majors take?

 - Analyzing global traditions in music

 Learn more about the comprehensive music - applied voice major in the UWEC course catalog.

 Thinking about a bachelor’s degree in music?
 Here are other programs you may be interested in exploring.